-As the world becomes increasingly connected, more and more people need to send money abroad for any number of reasons.
+As the world becomes increasingly connected, more and more people or businesses need to send money abroad for any number of reasons.

-But the act of transferring money from one country to another — also known as an international remittance — is not necessarily a simple task.
-There are ever-fluctuating exchange rates between various currencies as well as fees for transference.
-However, remittances have become a large part of the global economy, especially for developing countries.
+This act of transferring money from one country to another, also known as a remittance, has actually become a large part of the global economy, especially for developing countries.

 How do remittances affect the global economy?

-Remittances have increased exponentially in recent years due to advances in technology.
+Remittances have increased more in recent years because of advances in technology.
 Until the late 1990s, international aid was the largest financial inflow to many developing countries.
 Since then, remittances have exceeded that amount.

-Money sent home by foreign migrant workers is now the largest financial support to developing countries.
-In some cases, the number of remittances coming into a developing country may actually comprise a large portion of the country’s gross domestic product (GDP); in 2015, remittances accounted for roughly 10 percent of the Philippines’ and Guatemala’s economy and around 7 percent of Vietnam’s economy.
+As mentioned earlier, money sent home by foreign migrant workers is now the largest financial support to developing countries.
+In some cases, the number of remittances coming into a developing country may actually comprise a large portion of the country’s gross domestic product (GDP).
+In 2015, remittances accounted for roughly 10 percent of the Philippines’ and Guatemala’s economy, and around 7 percent of Vietnam’s economy.

 In 2016 alone, an estimated $574 billion (USD) was sent abroad in remittances.
 Included in this figure is $136 billion sent from the United States to a wide variety of countries.